wellcomecollection/data-science/notebooks/README.md

 - a `.env` file, for storing secrets.
 These will be ignored by git but passed into the container as environment variables
 - a `.requirements.in` file, listing packages which will be installed when the container is built.
 Pinning the versions of those packages is recommended.

 A new service should be added to the `docker-compose.yml` file, following the same structure as the others.
-The